Hall of Famers Jimmy Vickers and Pete Dye die days apart.

 He enrolled at Regis University in 1948 and captured back-to-back Colorado Golf Association Match Play championships in 1949 (defeating Colorado Golf Hall of Famer Bob Clark, 2&1, at Denver Country Club) and 1950 (a 3&2 victory over Paul Gore at Lakewood Country Club).
-Shortly after that 1950 win, he took the 1950 Western Amateur in Dallas by upsetting the heavily favored Frank Stranahan.
+Shortly after that 1950 win, he upset the heavily favored Frank Stranahan in the first round of match play at the 1950 Western Amateur at Dallas Country Club.

 Vickers transferred to the University of Oklahoma, where he captained the 1952 golf team and won the NCAA Championship, defeating Eddie Merrins in the finals at Purdue University.